 enter her home.

-IPR side of the investigation:
+IPR portion of the investigation:

 IPR received the complaint from the appellant on April 15, 2014 via fax and Investigator Eric Nomura was assigned to the case

-On April 21, the appellant attorney called IPR office and gave IPR permission to interview the appellant and her son
+On April 21, the appellant’s attorney called IPR office and gave IPR permission to interview the appellant and her son

 On April 23, IPR Investigator Nomura was able to interview the appellant and her son

-May 1 appellant called and left a voicemail to Investigator Nomura indicated that the involved officer submitted a false statement in court.
+May 1 appellant called and left a voicemail with Investigator Nomura indicating that the involved officer submitted a false statement in court.
 Investigator Nomura made attempts to obtain the affidavit and was unable to

-IA side of the investigation
+IA portion of the investigation

-Investigator Magill went to the Multnomah County Court House to review the e-court database regarding the civil case between the appellant and witness 2, the landlord.
+Investigator Magill went to the Multnomah County Courthouse to review the e-court database regarding the civil case between the appellant and witness 2, the landlord.
 He was able to review 200+ documents and was unable to find any declaration or affidavit attribute to officer A

 Investigator Magill tried to contact the appellant via phone and was unable to.
-He later were able to exchange emails and received documents via fax from the appellant
+He later was able to exchange emails and received documents via fax from the appellant

 The appellant was adamant that she did not give permission to officer A and witness 2 to enter her resident.
 She was also adamant that officer called her a liar and untruthful